Manuferu/pands-project/README.md

 ### Part 3: scatter plot of each pair of variables

-In teh part 3, I have performed a scatter plot of each pair of variables.
+In the part 3, I have performed a scatter plot of each pair of variables.
+In addition to that, and as an added value in order to understand better the distribution, I have added to the overall distribution, the distribution of the same variables per class.
+Doing that, we can understand better the influence of each class in teh overall result.
 To do that, I have used again the library matplotlib [10] with the function scatter.
-As a result, the script creates 4 outputs of scatter plots showing the distribution with the comparasion of all variables between each other in plots of two components.
+As a result, the script creates 4 outputs of scatter plots showing the distribution with the comparasion of all variables between each other.
+One of the conclusions we can extract after looking at the plots is the pattern of the Iris-setosa is much difference than the other two (Iris-Virginica, and Iris Versicolor). so we can say that the influence in the overall distribution of the Iris- Setosa deeply affects the overall result, at least more than the other two, where they seem to be more close between each other.(see plots distribution_petal_length_petal_width.png, distribution_sepal_length_petal_length.png, distribution_sepal_length_sepal_width.png, distribution_sepal_width_petal_width.png )

 ## Bibliography: